 He also invests in telecom infrastructure, particularly in underserved parts of the North-East, bringing mobile and internet connectivity to hard-to-reach areas.
 His contributions have earned him accolades in technology and social impact spaces.

-Industry: Real Estate, Venture Capital
+Industry: Real Estate, Politics

 Estimated Net Worth: Billions of Naira